AzureAD/azure-activedirectory-library-for-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 <!--- Only if you have suggestions on a fix for the bug -->

 **Additional context/ Logs / Screenshots**
 Add any other context about the problem here, such as logs and screebshots.
-Logging is described at https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Logging-in-ADAL.Net
+Logging is described at https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki/Logging-in-ADAL.Net.
+Don't post logs containing PII on GitHub!